cozy/cozy.github.io/src/tutorials/selfhosting/selfhost-ubuntu-sources-en.md

 ### Configure HTTPS for OnlyOffice

-Create a DNS entry for OnlyOffice targetting your server.
+Create a DNS entry for OnlyOffice targeting your server.
 For example:

     onlyoffice     1h     IN         A     <your_server_IP>